Gastroesophageal reflux disease

 - Eat fewer red meats and more lean meats, cold-water fish, tofu (soy, if no allergy) or beans for protein.

-- Use healthy oils, such as olive oil or vegetable oil.
+- Use healthy oils, such as olive oil.

 - Avoid beverages that can irritate the lining of the stomach or increase acid production including coffee (with or without caffeine), alcohol, and carbonated beverages.